ntran22/Python_Code_Samples/README.md

 - Medication adherence
 - Past medical history (i.e. hypertension, cardiac arrythmia, valvular heart disease, CHF, and COPD)

 The data is fully de-identified for HIPAA compliance and includes adjudicated claims from health plans for all provider types (MD, Rx, Hospital, Lab, etc.).
-The professor on this project required the data maniputlation and extraction to be completed with Python.